cruseakshay/Notes/JAVA/NotesFromReading/OCP/2_DesignPatternsAndPrinciples.md

   It is a good practice to mark a functional interface with the `@FunctionalInterface` annotation for clarity.
   If a class marked with the `@FunctionalInterface` annotation contains more than one abstract method, or no abstract methods at all, then the compiler will detect this error and not compile.

+  Lambda expressions rely on the notion of deferred execution.
+Deferred execution means that code is specified now but runs later.
+Even though the execution is deferred, the compiler will still validate that the code syntax is properly formed.